Posted on June 18, 2021 by Monique Hanford

 If you’ve decided on a C&C cage, think about how easy your chosen configuration will be to clean before you start the build and adapt your plans if necessary.

 Sadly, this is often not the case.
-Many pet shops are not as interested in the welfare of these small pets as they are in the money they make from sales.
+Many pet stores are not as interested in the welfare of these small pets as they are in the money they make from sales.
 This can lead to well-meaning guinea pig owners getting the wrong type of cage without even realizing.

 Even some guinea pig books that you may feel are more trustworthy will have outdated information if they are a number of years old.
-Of course, they would have been written with the best of intentions but these days we have better knowledge about the welfare of pets and some of this advice may be irrelevant today.
+Of course, they would have been written with the best of intentions, but these days we have better knowledge about the welfare of pets and some of this advice may be irrelevant today.

-It is essential you do your own research and find out which cage is good for your guinea pigs from experts, those who have lots of experience with guinea pigs and who care for their wellbeing.
+It is essential that you do your own research and find out which cage is good for your guinea pigs from experts, those who have lots of experience with guinea pigs and who care for their wellbeing.